l-teefah/AWS-Cloud-Projects/Migrating_to_Amazon_RDS.md

 This guide provides a comprehensive process to create necessary resources for deploying and using an Amazon RDS MariaDB instance.
 It includes instructions for setting up the required infrastructure, migrating data from a MariaDB database on an EC2 instance, and monitoring the database.

 ## Objectives
-By the end of this guide, you will:

 1. Create and configure AWS resources for Amazon RDS MariaDB.
 2. Deploy an Amazon RDS MariaDB instance.